Drawing in the Dragon's Lair

 If I get too comfortable, it can be a bit terrifying when Jeff pokes that forked tongue out!
 It’s a reminder to sketch quickly and just look at the glorious shapes before me, instead of getting distracted by those incredible textures and colors in his claws.

 Observe the part that’s closest to you.
 It’s that BIG thing that isn’t actually the biggest part.
 Either draw it, color block it, or just acknowledge that it's there.
-See how Sean’s head is closest to us in the photo below, and over twice the size of his body?
-We know his head is smaller than his whole body, but that’s not how we’d draw it observationally.
+In the photo of my cat, notice how Sean’s head is closest to us and over twice the size of his body?

 Watch and draw with me in the video below!
 We’ll draw Jeff using these techniques and you’ll master foreshortening in no time!